Svetos49/WordPress-learning-project/README.md

 # property
-The plugin is not uploaded to the git, it is in the zip file
+The plugin is not uploaded to the git, it is in the zip file.
+Here is only  the themes.